 COMM 4790 Fundamentals of Real Estate Analysis (fall)

 PLUS one of the two following courses:

 COMM 4792 Commercial Real Estate Seminar: Advanced Issues and Fieldwork (spring)

-In addition to the nine (9) required credit hours, students must complete one of the following courses or an appropriate substitute approved by the track director:
+In addition to the required credit hours, students must complete 6 credits from the courses listed below:

 COMM 3200 Product and Project Management (fall/spring)

 COMM 3330 Marketing Research Techniques (spring)